Can dogs be autistic? A vet explains all

 What is canine dysfunctional behavior?

-Since ASD is a condition recognised in human medicine, dogs with similar symptoms may be diagnosed with CDB.
+Since ASD is a condition recognized in human medicine, dogs with similar symptoms may be diagnosed with CDB.
 It is believed that dogs with CDB are deficient in mirror neurons, which are thought to help dogs and puppies “mirror” other dogs’ behaviors when socializing.
-Interestingly, the mirror neuron system is theorised to be involved in human ASD as well.
+Interestingly, the mirror neuron system is theorized to be involved in human ASD as reported by Science Daily.

-A scientific study was conducted in tail-chasing Bull Terriers to investigate the underlying cause.
-It found that tail chasing, a repetitive action, was associated with trance-like behaviour and episodic aggression—behaviours also observed in ASD.
+A scientific study was conducted by AVMA Journals on tail-chasing Bull Terriers to investigate the underlying cause.
+It found that tail chasing, a repetitive action, was associated with trance-like behavior and episodic aggression—behaviors also observed in ASD.
 It also showed that tail chasing was more common among male dogs, not unlike the higher rate of ASD diagnosis in boys and men.

 Additionally, a follow-up study identified that both tail-chasing Bull Terriers and autistic children had elevated levels of neurotensin and corticotropin-releasing hormone, further emphasising the similarity between ASD and CDB.